CrypticGuy/ADODebugAssistant/README.md

 This extension is provided as-is without any warranty.
 Use it at your own risk.

-Please note that this extension is not officially endorsed or maintained by Microsoft or AzureDevOps.
+Please note that this extension is not officially endorsed or maintained by Microsoft or Azure DevOps.
 It is a community-driven project developed for convenience purposes.